malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 _more analysis: tbd_

+## Pure Intrinsic Motivation

+What if the solution is to get rid of external training altogether and use pure intrinsic motivation.
+The main intrinsic motivation drivers would be a combination of something like:
+- Mutual information (DIAYN)
+- Prediction
+- Curiosity
+- Desire

+How can that lead to an agent that actually tries to interact with others?
+Mutual information might again be useful there, as it will attempt to find novel interactions that elicit different states.
+That will still lead to it finding many different ways of interacting with us, many of which will annoy us but it won't make a distinction.
+Prediction won't help alleviate that because it will learn to accurately predict our annoyance.
+So 'Desire' will be necessary: that it wants us to achieve an outcome, but if we are annoyed we won't cooperate and thus it will fail to meet its goal.

+The policy will also need to model its rewards so that it can use that to choose goals that lead to rewards.
+And this will ensure that it can continue to progress and be productive.
+Hopefully will build up a hierarchical model of rewards so that it can focus on long term gains.
+However, this reward modelling can be added later, and should only have a weak influence.
+Its not the main driver.

+Learning algorithms could include:
+- DIAYN at all levels -- certainly at the start, then slowly attenuated away
+- Variational Autoencoders (VAE) for representational training
+- Prediction

+This seems like a much more effective long term strategy for producing an AGI.

+### Example Architecture
+An example architecture using pure intrinsic motivation might look like:
+* Maximise I(G:S) - mutual information between goals and states (DIAYN) - encourages exploration, diversity of capabilities, and training of goal representation.
+* Decode error with state regularization (VAE) - encourages saliency of goal representation, and smoothness of the state space.
+Potentially optimises for reconstructability at expense of utility to higher layers.
+* Maximise I(A:S) - mutual information between sequences of actions and states (Empowerment) - encourages utility of policies.
+Note: may need to look into whether there is a conflict with what DIAYN does with I(A:S).
+* Backprop pressure from training of layers above - encourages utility of state representation.
+Although, that pressure will be most effective only when applying rewards against the accuracy of the policy of the higher layers.

+Primitive rewards would be applied at each level independently and simultaneously.

 ## Primitive Reward Techniques
 Referred to as _intrinsic motivation_ within the RL community - but I find that term misleading and prefer to use _primitive reward_.
 For a detailed analysis of common techniques within RL, see [[Survey of Reinforcement Learning]].